UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \paragraph{Real-World Franka Emika Panda Arm} We deploy models on a Franka Emika arm for real-world task comparison.
 We first collected a dataset of 2,000 trajectories spanning over 20 distinct tasks, encompassing six fundamental skills: picking, placing, opening a drawer, closing a drawer, pressing a button, and routing a cable.
 We evaluate performance on both seen and unseen task variations.
 The unseen category primarily involves grasping novel objects not present in the training data and introducing misleading objects.
 More details can be found in Appendix \ref{sec:app-detailfranka}.

-\paragraph{Real-World XArm with 12-DOF X-Hand} On our dexterous manipulation platform, we train different models using a dataset of 4,000 trajectories across more than 100 tasks.
+\paragraph{Real-World 12-DOF Dexterous Hand} On our dexterous manipulation platform, we train different models using a dataset of 4,000 trajectories across more than 100 tasks.
 The models are then evaluated in a variety of seen and unseen scenarios, which cover 13 distinct skills in 9 categories.
 More details can be found in Appendix \ref{sec:app-detailxarm}.